A small, managed wooded area of around eight and half acres bordering the Lickey Hills Country Park and Old Birmingham Road.

 The land was acquired by Mackee and Rodway Estate Agents in October 1946 with the aim of securing planning consent.
 Later, on the closure of the business, each partner handed their interest to family members.

-During 2005, there was a successful application to the Office of the Deputy Prime Minister under the ‘Open Spaces’ scheme and we were awarded £25,000.
-This enabled the clearing of certain sections, reduce the tree canopy to allow light to the wood floor to encourage wildflowers, open the paths for easy access, install information boards, secure the site (from potential settlers) and more.
+During 2005, there was a successful application to the Office of the Deputy Prime Minister under the ‘Open Spaces’ scheme and we were awarded £25,000 grant.
+This enabled the clearing of certain sections, tree canopy reduction to allow light to the wood floor thereby encouraging wildflowers, open the paths for easy access, install information boards, secure the site (from potential settlers) and more.

 Although privately owned, a three-party management team – consisting of the the owners agent, the Parish Council and High House Drive Residents Association was established to ensure it continued to flourish for its native habitants, the local community and visitors.